'HTML5' Category

 Is Flash going to die a slow death?

-Interesting blog post onĀ eric e. dolecki’s site here on the topic of Flash’s survival.
-I’m not sure how much of an issue poor(er) Flash performance on the Mac is for the guys at Adobe, but considering Flash has performed worse on the Mac for years now I’m guessing it’ll continue to remain somewhere down the […]
+Interesting blog post on eric e. dolecki’s site here on the topic of Flash’s survival.
+I’m not sure how much of an issue poor(er) Flash performance on the Mac is for the guys at Adobe, but considering Flash has performed worse on the Mac for years now I’m guessing it’ll continue to remain somewhere down the list of priorities to sort.

 SWFObject 2.2 released